 If you want to suggest a neighborhood or a site for a Mud Bay, feel free to send an e-mail to: firstname.lastname@example.org.

-We’re a single company made up of more than two hundred who work together to provide healthy foods and well-made supplies for dogs and cats in neighborhood stores that are happy and educational places to work and shop.
+We’re a single company made up of more than three hundred owners who work together to provide healthy foods and well-made supplies for dogs and cats in neighborhood stores that are happy and educational places to work and shop.

 Each Mud Bay store is owned and operated by Mud Bay, and we have no plans to franchise.